7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 In Malatya, you have to check out the apricot orchards.
 Because of the fertile soil that is nourished by the Euphrates River, the apricots have such a rich flavor.

 They utilize traditional drying methods and don’t use sulfur in the process.
+According to the Observatory of Economic Complexity, Turkey is also the 2nd largest exporter of fresh apricots in the whole world.

 2. Kadayıf Dolması

 This is a beautiful Turkish desert.
 It looks like rolled shredded wheat and is often stuffed with pistachios or walnuts.
+Then they dip it in a sugary syrup similar to many of their desserts.

 3. Cağ kebabı